-Whether you are concerned about the resale value of your vehicle or just its good looks, protecting the upholstery matters a great deal.
+There are a lot of options for reupholstering your vehicle.
+Whether you are concerned about your vehicle’s resale value or just its good looks, protecting the upholstery matters a great deal.
 It does not matter how well your car runs or how low the mileage is – if your vehicle does not look the part, it will not attract many buyers.
-At the same time, driving in an ugly car is no fun, and something no one is anxious to do.
+Simultaneously, driving in an ugly car is no fun, and something no one is anxious to do.

 If the upholstery in your vehicle has seen its better days, it may be time to replace it.
-You have a number of options when reupholstering your vehicle, and it is important to examine each choice and make a sound decision.
+You have several options when reupholstering your vehicle, and it is important to examine each choice and make a sound decision.
 Here are some of the reupholstering options you have when fixing up your old vehicle.

 If the upholstery in your car is in reasonable shape, you may be able to get away with a few simple spot repairs.
 Spot repairs are great for fixing small problems like tears, rips and stains, and you should always ask if this is an option.

-If you have a few stains here and there, the automotive upholstery company may be able to buff them out, even if you have been unable to do so on your own.
-The same goes for rips and tears, since professionals have access to techniques and materials not available to the general public.
+If you have a few stains here and there, the automotive upholstery company may be able to buff them out, even if you have been unable to do so independently.
+The same goes for rips and tears since professionals cannot access techniques and materials not available to the general public.